michaelasaaw/movie-monster-michaela/README.md

 ## How to start

 When you click on the user icon in the menu of the app you will be rerouted to themoviedb.com.<br />
-You will be asked to approve a request token.<br/> This is needed for the application to be able to manage movie list connected to your account.<br/>After the approval you will automatically be redirected back to the app.<br />
+You will be asked to approve a request token.<br/> This is needed for the application to be able to manage movie list connected to your account.

+After the approval you will automatically be redirected back to the app.<br />

-Now you can start adding movies to your favourites and watchlist!
+Let's start adding movies to your favourites and watchlist!